The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

-For some supersymmetric theories, the values $v_1,v_2,\chi^A_\star,e_I$ are generically completely fixed by the electric ($q^I$) and magnetic ($p^I$) charges of the black hole and do not depend continuously on the asymptotic value of the scalar fields in the asymptotic region -- the so-called scalar moduli.
-This is the so-called attractor mechanism \cite{Ferrara:1995ih,Strominger:1996kf,Ferrara:1996dd}.
-It was then realized that it still applies in the presence of certain higher-derivative corrections \cite{LopesCardoso:1998wt,LopesCardoso:1999ur,LopesCardoso:2000qm}.
-The attractor mechanism was also extended to non-supersymmetric extremal static black holes \cite{Ferrara:1997tw,Sen:2005wa,Goldstein:2005hq,Kallosh:2005ax}.
-As a consequence of this mechanism, the entropy of these extremal black hole does not depend continuously on any moduli of the theory\epubtkFootnote{In some special cases, there may be some continuous dependence of the near horizon parameters on the scalar moduli but the entropy is constant under such continuous changes \cite{Astefanesei:2006dd}. }.
-The so-called index that captures the entropy can still have discrete jumps when crossing so-called walls of marginal stability in the scalar moduli space \cite{Ooguri:2004zv,Denef:2007vg}.
-This allows to account for their black hole entropy by varying the moduli to a weakly coupled description of the system without gravity where states with fixed conserved charges can be counted.
-The attractor mechanism therefore led to an explanation \cite{Astefanesei:2006sy,Dabholkar:2006tb} of the success of previous string theory calculations of the entropy of certain nonsupersymmetric extremal black holes \cite{Kaplan:1996ev,Horowitz:1996ac,Dabholkar:1997rk,Tripathy:2005qp,Emparan:2006it,Emparan:2007en}.
+For some supersymmetric theories, the values $v_1,v_2,\chi^A_\star,e_I$ are generically completely fixed by the electric ($q^I$) and magnetic ($p^I$) charges of the black hole and do not depend continuously on the asymptotic value of the scalar fields in the asymptotic region -- the \emph{scalar moduli}.
+This is the \emph{attractor mechanism}~\cite{Ferrara:1995ih,Strominger:1996kf,Ferrara:1996dd}.
+It was then realized that it still applies in the presence of certain higher-derivative corrections~\cite{LopesCardoso:1998wt,LopesCardoso:1999ur,LopesCardoso:2000qm}.
+The attractor mechanism was also extended to non-supersymmetric extremal static black holes~\cite{Ferrara:1997tw,Sen:2005wa,Goldstein:2005hq,Kallosh:2005ax}.
+As a consequence of this mechanism, the entropy of these extremal black hole does not depend continuously on any moduli of the theory.\epubtkFootnote{In some special cases, there may be some continuous dependence of the near-horizon parameters on the scalar moduli, but the entropy is constant under such continuous changes~\cite{Astefanesei:2006dd}. } The entropy can however still have discrete jumps when crossing \emph{walls of marginal stability} in the scalar moduli space since the index which captures it has jumps~\cite{Ooguri:2004zv,Denef:2007vg}.
+The attractor mechanism generally allows to account for the black hole entropy by varying the moduli to a weakly-coupled description of the system without gravity, where states with fixed conserved charges can be counted.
+Therefore, the attractor mechanism led to an explanation~\cite{Astefanesei:2006sy,Dabholkar:2006tb} of the success of previous string theory calculations of the entropy of certain nonsupersymmetric extremal black holes~\cite{Kaplan:1996ev,Horowitz:1996ac,Dabholkar:1997rk,Tripathy:2005qp,Emparan:2006it,Emparan:2007en}.